-For free flights – Chase Ink Business Plus
+For free flights – Chase Ink Business Preferred

-This card’s $95 annual fee isn’t too intimidating, and it’s a powerful rewards-earning vehicle.
+This card came out at the end of 2016, and we had to give it this category.
+It’s $95 annual fee isn’t too intimidating, and it’s a powerful rewards-earning vehicle.
 All those rewards can then be easily converted into free flights.

 What really makes this card shine, however, is the ease with which you can turn those points into free flights.
-You can redeem points for flights via the Ultimate Rewards portal (and get a 20 percent point discount).
+You can redeem points for flights via the Ultimate Rewards portal (and get a 25 percent boost in value).
 Or, you can transfer your points (at a 1:1 ratio) into your frequent-flier programs with United, Southwest, British Airways, Korean Air, Singapore Airlines and Virgin Atlantic (and into some hotel programs as well).

 This gives you the flexibility many business owners need.
 Need to fly out next week?
 You can either find a flight in the Ultimate Rewards portal or dispatch your points to your Southwest or United account and redeem for a free flight.
 You’re not stuck using one program, as you would be with an airline card.

 To top it all off, you get primary coverage on car rentals when you use your card.
 That means you don’t have to worry about involving your personal auto insurance coverage when you rent a vehicle for a business trip.

 Caveats to consider: While you may be able to earn free flights relatively easy with this card, it doesn’t carry as many travel perks as higher-annual-fee travel cards.

 For cash back – American Express SimplyCash Business Card